-Rajarani temple is set in picturesque surroundings, famous for its intricate carvings of flora, animals and human figures.
-The sculptures represent Vaishnavism and Saivism on the body of the main temple.
-Besides this, the main temple contains the Siva, and his female counterpart is dancing with musical instruments.
-Raja Rani temple is one of the famous temples in Bhubaneswar.
+Rajarani Temple is set in a magnificent environment and is located in the city of Bhubaneswar, Odisha.
+This temple is famous for its rock carvings, flora, animals, Human figures and architecture.
+The sculpture represents Vaishnavism and Shaivism on the body of the main temple.
+Besides this, the main temple contains the Shiva, and his female counterpart is dancing with musical instruments.
 The Jagamohana is a Pidha temple.
-Raja Rani Mandir is one of the most famous temple in Bhubaneswar, Khordha
+Raja Rani Mandir is one of the most famous temples in Bhubaneswar, Khordha.

-The Rajarani temple marks a distinct stamp of evolutionary progress in the Odishan temple architecture.
+The Rajarani Temple marks a unique milestone in the evolutionary progress of Odishan temple architecture.
 The temple facing east consists of a Deula and a Jagamohana.
-The arrangement of the Pidhas is having a resemblance to those of the Mukteswar temple.
+The arrangement of the Pandas has a resemblance to that of the Mukteshwar temple.
 The facets of the temple have been relieved with floral motifs of great beauty.
 The Rajarani temple was constructed at the beginning (1006-1023 AD) of the 11th century.
-The name is believed to be derived from a particular variety of sandstone called Rajarani, which the temple is made of.
-Its magnificent sculptures are similar to that of the Mukteswar and the Lingaraj.
+The name is believed to be derived from a particular variety of sandstone called Rajarani, which the temple is made of its magnificent sculptures are similar to that of the Mukteswar and the Lingaraj temple of Bhubaneswar, Odisha.

 Destination Attractions, Destination Facilities, Transportation, Accessibility, How to Reach